Moulin de la Galette

 The Moulin de la Galette (/fr/) is a windmill and associated businesses situated near the top of the district of Montmartre in Paris.
-Since the 17th century the windmill has been known for more than just its milling capabilities.
-Nineteenth-century owners and millers, the Debray family, made a brown bread galette, which became popular and was adopted as the name of the windmill and its businesses, which have included a famous guinguette and restaurant.
+The windmill was built in 1622.
+In the 19th century, the Debray family who were the owners and millers made a brown bread galette, which became popular and was adopted as the name of the windmill and its businesses, which have included a famous guinguette and restaurant.
 In the 19th century, Le Moulin de la Galette represented diversion for Parisians seeking entertainment, a glass of wine and bread made from flour ground by the windmill.
 Artists such as Renoir, van Gogh, Ramón Casas and Pissarro have immortalized Le Moulin de la Galette, probably the most famous example being Renoir's festive painting, Bal du moulin de la Galette.

 Windmill

 The present day Moulin de la Galette restaurant topped by the original Moulin Radet.

 The windmill Moulin de la Galette, also known as Blute-fin, was built in 1622.
 The name Blute-fin comes from the French verb bluter which means sifting flour for the separation from bran.

 The Debray family acquired the two mills in 1809 for producing flour, the Blute-fin and the Radet, built in 1717.
 But it was also used to pressurize the harvest or grind materials needed for manufacturing.

 An association Friends of Old Montmartre saved it from destruction in 1915.
 In 1924, its owner moved the windmill to the corner of Girardon and Lepic streets.
 It was restored in 1978, but is not running.
 The windmill has been classified as a monument since 1958.